meteor-utilities/smart-methods/README.md

 You can create these methods by calling `Collection.smartMethods()`, with the following options:

-- `createCallback (currentUser, document)`: called before a document is created.
+- `createCallback (currentUser, document)` [optional]: called before a document is created.
 Should return a document.
-- `editCallback (currentUser, modifier, originalDocument)`: called before a document is edited.
+- `editCallback (currentUser, modifier, originalDocument)` [optional]: called before a document is edited.
 Should return a Mongo modifier.
 - `deleteCallback (currentUser, document)` [required]: called before a document is deleted.
-The document will only be deleted if this returns `true`.
+The document will not be deleted if this returns `false`.
+Note that the `delete` method will return whatever the callback returns.
+- `createName`, `editName`, `deleteName` [optional]: lets you specify names for each method.

 ```
 Tasks.smartMethods({